 How much does it cost to climb Kilimanjaro?

-Here’s a complete breakdown of the costs involved to help you budget for your own Kilimanjaro hike.
+Here’s a complete cost breakdown for climbing Kilimanjaro, to help you plan and budget your own adventure up Africa’s highest peak.

 Main costs of climbing Kilimanjaro